48 hours in Venice - where to go and what to do

 And so ends a beautifully frantic 48 hours in Venice.
 You will have seen all the key attractions (and no doubt squeezed your own bits in too) as you wandered around the 3000 streets, crossed some of the 400 canals and visited just a few of the 450 palaces!

 If you do have another day in Venice, I really would recommend doing as the Venetians do – getting the boat to some of the other Islands.
 You can catch the water bus to Torcello, Burano, Murano and maybe even stopping at San Michele, it really is quite a fascinating place.
 Seafood on Burano and Murano is half the price of Venice, and they are famous for their coloured houses, It is a photographers dream.
-I would definately recommend some Island hopping.
+I would definitely recommend some Island hopping.